 It should be noted and a paradox that is not surprising when it comes to such a specific region, that in the same 2013, the Ministry of Finance, on the contrary, considered Chukotka the most inefficient DFO region in terms of the quality of budget management.
 This was the only region of the DFO, which fell into the worst - the third group.
 According to the results of 2013, Chukotka excelled and the highest in the Far Eastern Federal District, while the extra-high level of debt burden on its budget (it amounted to 123%).
 Thus, in reality, it is unlikely that 2013 was successful for Chukotka and its authorities.
 But in 2014, there have been positive trends in both the economy and the financial sphere.
 And the federal center began to pay much more attention to the support of this region, which in general is also very unstable.

-If we talk about the budget situation, the income of Chukotka is relatively small.
+If we talk about the budgetary situation, then Chukotka's income is relatively small.
 In the Far East, only in the Jewish Autonomous Region they are even smaller.
-At the same time, the region is subsidized.
-In January-October 2014, its own revenues amounted to 53,2% of all regional revenues, that is, in other words, almost half of Chukotka's funds are received through federal transfers.
-An analysis of Chukotka’s fiscal sphere shows that there is a raw material sector in the region that contributes to filling the budget, but it is not so large.
-Thus, the share of income from income taxes in their own regional incomes is 29,5%, at the level of Yakutia and significantly worse than Sakhalin (income tax provides 35,6% of the region’s own incomes).
-It is also interesting that Chukotka is the leader in the Far East in terms of the importance of revenues to the regional budget of the mineral extraction tax (16,9%).
-This tax is essential in the Far East only for it, Yakutia and the Magadan region.
-On the contrary, there are no prerequisites for the development of small business in the region and, as a result, taxes on total income make up the entire 1,7% of own tax and non-tax revenues of the regional budget.
+Moreover, the region is subsidized.
+At the end of January-October 2014, its own revenues accounted for 53,2% of all regional revenues, i.e., in other words, Chukotka receives almost half of its funds from federal transfers.
+An analysis of the financial and budgetary sphere of Chukotka shows that there is a raw materials sector in the region that contributes to filling the budget, but it is not so large.
+Thus, the share of income from income tax in own regional revenues is 29,5%, at the level of Yakutia and significantly worse than only Sakhalin (income tax provides 35,6% of the region's own revenues).
+It is also interesting that Chukotka is the leader in the Far East in terms of the importance of tax revenues to the regional budget on the extraction of minerals (16,9%).
+This tax is significant in the Far East only for her, Yakutia and the Magadan region.
+On the contrary, there are no prerequisites for the development of small business in the region and, as a result, taxes on total income make up only 1,7% of the regional budget's own tax and non-tax revenues.

 However, 2014 made Chukotka the leader of the Far East in terms of growth of budget revenues.
 This happened mainly due to the next revision of the volume of subsidies for equalizing the budgetary provision in favor of this region: this volume for the year (or rather, according to data for January-October) increased in 40 (!)
 Times.
 Interestingly, budget subsidies, on the contrary, were cut more than threefold.
 Subventions have experienced relatively moderate growth - by almost 20%.
 But in general, federal transfers increased by 4,5 times, which, of course, was a huge achievement for Chukotka.